coinspect/wallet-security-framework/WSB/README.md

 **Attack scenario:** A malicious dApp tricks the user into approving excessive or unlimited token allowances to an attacker-controlled contract.

-**Testing instructions:** Trigger ERC-20 approvals using both the custom ERC-20 flow and the liquidity flow provided within the testing dApp.
-For each flow, observe what information the wallet displays about the token, spender, and amount.
+**Testing instructions:** Trigger ERC-20 approvals in the testing dApp using both the custom ERC-20 and liquidity options.
+In each case, observe what information the wallet displays about the token, spender, and amount.

 **Reasoning:** ERC-20 approvals can grant a spender long-lived control over tokens.
 Clearly showing the token, spender, and amount helps users detect malicious approvals, unlimited allowances, and approvals targeting unexpected contracts.